shanerwarner/hugo-blowfish-production/content/linux/_index.md

 ---
 title: "Linux"
-description: "Problems and Solutions to ORA-Errors."
+description: "Linux Tips, Tricks, and Shell Scripts."
 ---

 Problems and Solutions to ORA-Errors.